 Digital Data Collection: You are welcome to use your own devices (tablets, cell phones) for digital data collection in the field or use ours.
-We have iPads available to collect digital data, photos, notes, etc. in the field.
-We also have GoPro cameras available for those that would like to document with video.
+We have an iPad and iPad Pro you can borrow as needed in the field.
+We also have a few GoPro cameras available for those that would like to document with video.
 We will fly our UAVs (drones) in locations where it is permitted.